HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

-The main aim of this paper is to investigate the use of \acp{GAN} to tackle the \ac{HRTF} up-sampling problem, explicitly looking at very sparse \ac{HRTF} measurements and offering insight into the practicality of this approach.
-In the past, \acp{GAN} have been successfully applied to the task of upsampling photos \cite{Dong2016, Ledig2017} as well as improving the resolution of astronomical images \cite{Schawinski2017} and are often referred to as \acp{SRGAN}. \acp{GAN} \cite{Goodfellow2014} are a family of \ac{ML} models characterised by the use of two networks that compete in an adversarial manner.
-The advantage of this \ac{ML} approach over traditional upsampling is that it is able to recreate the missing information in the sparse measurements using the knowledge learnt from a training set that contains many high-resolution \acp{HRTF}.
+The main advantage of \ac{ML} approaches over traditional upsampling is that they can extrapolate patterns from the data rather than these patterns being hard-coded, making it possible to recreate the missing information in the sparse measurements using the knowledge learnt from a training set that contains many high-resolution \acp{HRTF}.
+The aim of this paper is to investigate the use of \acp{GAN} to tackle the \ac{HRTF} upsampling problem, explicitly looking at very sparse \ac{HRTF} measurements and offering insight into the practicality of this approach.
+In the past, \acp{GAN} have been successfully applied to many audio applications, including WaveGAN \cite{Donahue2018}, which applies \acp{GAN} to the unsupervised synthesis of raw-waveform audio. \acp{GAN} were also used in \cite{Eskimez2019} for speech super-resolution, which aims to upsample a given speech signal by generating the missing high-frequency content.
+These applications of \acp{GAN} are motivated by the fact that \acp{GAN} have been successfully applied to the task of upsampling photos \cite{Dong2016, Ledig2017} and astronomical images \cite{Schawinski2017} and are often referred to as \acp{SRGAN}. \acp{SRGAN} \cite{Goodfellow2014} are a family of \ac{ML} models characterised by the use of two networks that compete in an adversarial manner.
+These models have been shown to work well on upsampling very low-resolution images; however, apart from a pilot study \cite{Siripornpitak2022}, they have not been exploited for the task of \ac{HRTF} upsampling.

-A novel approach is proposed here using a \ac{SRGAN} to allow the generation of accurate high-quality \acp{HRTF} from very sparsely measured ones, thus making this personal acoustic data available at a lower cost.
-The paper builds on a pilot study that was undertaken in \cite{Siripornpitak2022}, which explored using a \ac{SRGAN} for upsampling \acp{HRTF} across a single plane in space, e.g. the horizontal plane.
-The main limitation of \cite{Siripornpitak2022} is that it does not consider the full, \ac{3D} \ac{HRTF}, unlike the approach present in this paper, which can generate a complete \ac{HRTF} output that is usable in the real world.
+A novel approach is proposed here using the \ac{SRGAN} framework, as introduced by \cite{Ledig2017}, to allow the generation of accurate high-quality \acp{HRTF} from sparsely measured ones, thus making this personal acoustic data available faster and at a lower cost, albeit requiring a small number of measurements anyway.
+The paper builds on a pilot study that was undertaken in \cite{Siripornpitak2022}, which explored using an \ac{SRGAN} for upsampling \acp{HRTF} across single planes in space, e.g. the horizontal, median and vertical planes.
+This limitation is overcome in the study presented here, where the full \ac{3D} \ac{HRTF} is employed for the SRGAN training and prediction.
+The next steps to further validate this technique, extend it, and ultimately integrate it within a tool to be openly released are outlined at the end of the paper.

+The first challenge that was tackled was to transform the original \ac{HRTF} data into something more suitable for the \ac{SRGAN}, and this was achieved through various transformations and resampling operations.
+The main transformation is that of a gnomonic equiangular projection \cite{Ronchi1996, Rancic1996, Purser1998}, often referred to as a cubed sphere.
+The reason this type of projection was selected is that it does not produce singularities at the poles \cite{Purser2011}, and the distortion is quasi-uniform over the whole sphere \cite{Putman2007}.